port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/javascriptSDK.png)

-### creating an input based on the logged-in user properties
+### Filter the dropdown's available options based on properties of the user that execute the action

-this json creates a filter that will only show the namespaces that the user is a member of (notice the value key in the rules object)
+This example contains a filter that will only display the namespaces that belong to the user's teams (notice the value key in the rules object).

 ```json
 {